abrie/game-off-2013/README.md

 * There is an issue with layout while using Chrome on Windows machines.
 It results in an overflow scrollbar.
 Tragic.
 * Startup hangs when using Firefox because of an idiosyncracy in the webaudio implementation.
 Classic.

+The game was developed with Chrome on OSX.

 ## The Technicals
 This game is written in Javascript, and uses the following libraries:
 * [THREE.JS](http://threejs.org)
 * [JSARToolkit](https://github.com/kig/JSARToolKit)
 * [TWEENJS](https://github.com/sole/tween.js/)
-* Developed with Chrome, so please use Chrome if possible.

 ## For further information
 abrhie@gmail, twitter@abrihe